MFC Lokomotyv Odesa

 The club was created in June 1993 by former footballer of FC Chornomorets Odesa Anatoliy Koldakov as Odesa-Nord sponsored by local "Nord Bank" (Valeriy Perminov).
-In September of 1993 Koldakov died due to heart attack.
+In September 1993 Koldakov died due to heart attack.

 On April 18, 1998 MFC Lokomotiv Odesa "slammed the door" in his last official match in history by defeating Vuhlyk Makiyivka – 28:4.
 This victory is still the biggest in the history of Ukrainian futsal.